EndrinB/Stuff/README.md

 # Stuff
-different projects in one repository \n
+different projects in one repository
-1.Ticking Clock(finished) \n
+1.Ticking Clock(finished)
 2.Messaging/Memo Application(working on it)